2025: Kennedy Space Center & Cape Canaveral Launch Schedule

 • Jared Isaacman – Commander

-• Scott “Kidd” Poteet – Spacecraft Pilot (retired US Air Force)
+• Scott “Kidd” Poteet – Spacecraft Pilot (retired U.S. Air Force)

 • Sarah Gillis – Mission Specialist (SpaceX astronaut training program)